Class Learning Objectives for Primescan & Omnicam:

 Block Selection for Function and Aesthetics

-With the layered blocks and HT e.max, aesthetic blend has been simpified.
-Learn Dr. Klim’s Depth-Layering- Influence principle and it’s impact on aesthetics.
-In addition, CEREC now has the all- time “tough mother” ceramic for molar crowns...e.max.
-Learn the systematic process for block selection.
+With the layered blocks and HT e.max, the aesthetic blend has been simplified.
+Learn Dr. Klim’s Depth-Layering- Influence principle and it impacts on aesthetics.
+Also, CEREC now has the all-time “tough mother” ceramic for molar crowns...e.max.
+Learn the systematic process of block selection.

 Ceramic Pre-Bond Finishing (Polish or Stain/Glaze)

-The lithium disilicate e.max ceramic adds a new functional dimension to the CAD/CAM clinical theater.
-Learn the where, when, and how aspects of e.max.
+The lithium disilicate ceramic adds a new functional dimension to the CAD/CAM clinical theater.
+Learn the where, when, and how aspects of Lithium Disilicate.